-- A refurbishment or out-of-warranty repair service for each games console shall be made available, and supported by the following requirements: - Spare parts shall be made available to authorised repair or refurbishment centres for each games console. - To improve both recycling and reuse at end-of-life, maintenance and refurbishment of each games console shall be possible by non-destructive disassembly of the following key components: the motherboard, hard disk drive, optical drive, and internal power supply.
-In addition, Signatories shall ensure that joining or sealing techniques do not prevent the removal of the components, applicable to games consoles, listed in point 1 of Annex VII of Directive 2012/19/EU, when present.
-Exemptions apply where non-removable joining and sealing techniques may be used to ensure either user safety necessary to comply with safety-related EU legislation or product quality necessary to avoid wear and tear that would otherwise shorten the product's useful life.7 - Accessing components shall be enabled by documenting the dismantling operations needed to access the targeted components8, including for each of these operations: type of operation, type of fastening technique(s) to be undone, and tool(s) required. - To improve recycling at end-of-life, console plastics parts >25g will be marked indicating their material composition (in accordance with ISO 11469), with the following exceptions: - The part has <1cm2 level surface available for marking - The performance or function of a part is compromised e.g. buttons with tactile surface, plastic lenses, or display screens.
+- disassembly of the following key components: the motherboard, hard disk drive, optical drive, and internal power supply. - In addition, Signatories shall ensure that joining or sealing techniques do not prevent the removal of the components, applicable to Games Consoles, listed in point 1 of Annex VII of Directive 2012/19/EU, when present.
+Exemptions apply where non-removable joining and sealing techniques may be used to ensure either user safety necessary to comply with safety-related EU legislation or product quality necessary to avoid wear and tear that would otherwise shorten the product's useful life.12 - To improve recycling at end-of-life, console plastics parts >25 g will be marked specifying the type of resin (in accordance with ISO 11469), with the following exceptions: - The part has <1cm2 level surface available for marking - The performance or function of a part is compromised e.g. buttons with tactile surface, plastic lenses, or display screens. - External transparent or translucent parts - Marking is not technically possible due to the specific production method of the plastics used in the part e.g. extrusion moulding. - Signatories will ensure that any external plastic enclosure components >100 g are removable using tools commercially available to recyclers. - From 1 January 2022, to improve the end-of-life recyclability of Games Consoles, external plastic enclosure parts >25 g shall not contain halogenated flame retardants >0.1 % by weight.